 Marriott makes the switch from Pepsi to Coke

 Since 1992, Marriott has had an exclusive agreement with Pepsi for providing soft drinks for its properties globally.
-That agreement wasn’t put into place because customers prefer Pepsi, but instead, because Pepsi was willing to give Marriott a better deal.
+That agreement wasn’t put in place because customers prefer Pepsi, but instead, because Pepsi was willing to give Marriott a better deal.
 Specifically, Coca-Cola wasn’t willing to extend Marriott a loan at the time, and that was non-negotiable for Marriott.

 It’s funny, because I specifically remember when Marriott took over Starwood, and then Starwood made the switch from Coke to Pepsi, which many of us weren’t happy about.
-Here’s what the beverage giant had to say in a statement about this latest development:

 I’m curious what prompted this Pepsi to Coke switch